 2015 – Shigeru Ban

 Shigeru Ban has spent years volunteering and designing disaster relief shelters to give millions a place to call home.
-The founder and head of the non-profit Voluntary Architects’ Network (VAN), Mr. Ban has been named one the of the 21st century innovators in the field of architecture and design by TIME magazine and was the 2014 Pritzker laureate winner.
+The founder and head of the non-profit Voluntary Architects’ Network (VAN), Mr. Ban has been named one of the 21st-century innovators in the field of architecture and design by TIME magazine and was the 2014 Pritzker laureate winner.
 Most recently, Ban has been selected as the “Le Grande de Commandeur” (The Grand Commander) in L’Ordre des Arts et des Letteres (Order of the Arts and Letters), to recognize his significant contributions to the arts.

 2014 – Nathan Wolfe